 If you do decide to send thank you notes, they do not have to be written by the actual recipient of the sympathy card.
-It is acceptable for a relative or friend to assist with the notes if the recipient is unable due to grief or other end-of-life duties of the survivors.
+It is acceptable for a relative or friend to assist with the notes if the recipient is unable to do so due to grief or other end-of-life duties of the survivors.

 Thank You Note Format

 According to Emily Post, typically, a thank you note should be handwritten and include a personal message.
 The note can be very simple such as "Thanks so much for your card in our time of grief.
 Regards, The Anderson Family."